 How to get started

 No hardware is required, meaning you can start right away!
 The VHDL tutorial exercises are run only in a VHDL simulator.
-The ModelSim VHDL simulator is used in this series, but you can use any VHDL simulator that you have access to.
+I use the ModelSim VHDL simulator in this series.

-Click here and choose one of the free ModelSim options!
+Click here and choose one of the free Questa options!

-ModelSim is the most common VHDL simulator, and therefore the one you are most likely to encounter in your first job.
+Questa is the most common VHDL simulator and, therefore, the one you will most likely encounter in your first job.
 Being familiar with the industry standard of simulators is advantageous.
 You can put that on your resume to make it more relevant.

 Course material

-Download the course material by clicking the banner below.
-You will receive a zip file containing a folder with all the exercises, and a folder with all the answers.
-I recommend that you use the .vhd files in the exercise folder as a starting point for each of the tutorials.
-This will save you from repeating the same code over and over again.
+I recommend that you use the .vhd files in the exercise folder as a starting point for each of the lessons.
+This will save you from repeating the same code over and over.

 Exercises

-Each of the tutorials cover one basic concept.
+Each of the tutorials covers one basic concept.
 Start by clicking the first banner to get your development environment up and running.
 Try out the exercises on your own computer.

 Start with number 1 and work your way down to number 23, which is the final one.
 After each section, you can take the VHDL quiz to test your skills as you progress.